richgel999/ufo_data/README.md

 ## Event 15
 Date: 4/20/1889
 End date: 4/30/1945
-Description: German dictator Adolf Hitler, who initiated World War 2 and was closely involved in military operations throughout the war, and was central to the perpetration of the Holocaust, is born in Austria-Hungary
+Description: German dictator Adolf Hitler, who initiated World War 2 and was closely involved in military operations throughout the war, and was central to the perpetration of the Holocaust, is born in Austria-Hungary.
 Type: historical figure
 Reference: [Wikipedia](https://en.wikipedia.org/wiki/Adolf_Hitler)